bubekar0/MLE-Capstone/README.md

 More concretely, the project consists of analyzing demographics data for customers of a mail-order sales company in Germany, comparing it against demographics information for the general population of that country.
 Aside from the customer and general population datasets, a separate pair of datasets was made available for training and testing a classifier; these datasets were obtained from a recent mailout campaign and have the same type of data features and quality.

-The sequential flow of the project is as follows: First, the customer and general population datasets are preprocessed and prepared to be used in unsupervised learning.
-Then, customer segmentation is carried out in order to spot customers in the population, or rather, in order to identify which features of the data find overrepresentation with customers, and which are underrepresented.
+The sequential flow of the project is as follows: First, the customer and general population datasets are preprocessed and visualized in preparation to be used with unsupervised learning models.
+Customer segmentation is then carried out in order to spot customers in the population, or rather, in order to identify which features of the data find overrepresentation with customers, and which are underrepresented.
 After this, the datasets of the recent marketing campaign are used to model and to predict which individuals are most likely to become customers for the company.
-Finally, the predictions are tested and scored in a [kaggle](https://www.kaggle.com/c/udacity-arvato-identify-customers/submissions) competition.
+Finally, the predictions are tested and scored in a [Kaggle Competition](https://www.kaggle.com/c/udacity-arvato-identify-customers/submissions).

 ## Libraries
 * [Python 3.*](https://docs.python.org/3/)